 If you are interested in purchasing a boat that’s currently in or near West Michigan but you do not live in the area, I can be retained as your representative to inspect the boat and verify it’s been accurately advertised by the seller.

-Once you are satisfied that the vessel is one you wish to purchase, I can be retained to perform a complete marine survey.
-Once the survey is complete, you will receive an in-depth report covering the condition and any issues that affect ownership costs, uncover hidden repairs, or create threats to seaworthiness for the new owner.
+Once you are satisfied that the vessel is one you wish to purchase, I can also be retained to perform a complete marine Pre-purchase Survey if you wish.

 Contact Me Today